Michigan Probation Violation Lawyers

 A WINNING MICHIGAN PROBATION STRATEGY

 When the Michigan probation violation attorneys at Jeffrey Buehner, PLLC represent a client at a violation of probation hearing, we chart a course of action that minimizes the likelihood of jail.
 This can be done through a variety of approaches, including emphasizing to the court the positive aspects of a client’s life such as counseling, schooling, employment, completion of other probationary terms, and other factors that may positively influence a judge.

 We know that avoiding jail is the primary consideration in any violation of probation hearing, and if that means contesting the alleged violation, we will do so aggressively.
 Oftentimes, however, a meeting with the probation officer on the day of the hearing can convince them to withdraw their violation.

 Understand the Law?
-If Not, You Need a Michigan Probation Violation Attorney
+If Not, You Need a Probation Violation Lawyer

 When a defendant is placed on probation in the State of Michigan, the judge will impose terms and conditions of that probation.
 Once on probation, the defendant is supervised by a probation officer who monitors the defendant’s compliance with the terms of probation – this gives a probation officer a great deal of power over the defendant.
 If the probation officer determines that the defendant has violated any of the conditions of probation, the probation officer can ‘violate’ the defendant’s probation by notifying the original sentencing judge.
 The matter is then scheduled for a violation of probation hearing before the judge.

 Probation violations can occur for a host of reasons, and sometimes a defendant is violated for something they didn’t even realize was a probation violation.
 Some of the more common reasons for violating probation are: